SSY - Sukanya Samriddhi Yojana

 Eligibility Criteria for Sukanya Samriddhi Yojana

-The following are the eligibility criteria for Sukanya Samriddhi Yojana:
+The following are the eligibility criteria for the Sukanya Samriddhi Yojana:

-• The third account can be opened in case of one girl child plus female twins.
+• The account can be opened for a girl child below 10 years of age.

 Invest More Get More